henryjameslau/henryjameslau.github.io/_posts/2017-10-25-how-to-embed-ONS-interactives.md

 <iframe width="100%" height="1200px" src="https://www.ons.gov.uk/visualisations/dvc434/floorplan/index.html" scrolling="no" frameborder="0"/>
 ```

 This would work for most people but it wouldn't be reponsive.

+## Making your embed responsive
 We use a javascript library called [pym.js](http://blog.apps.npr.org/pym.js/) to make our interactives reponsive.
 The basic idea is that on resizing, the interactives are redrawn to fit the new iframe.
 If the width of the interactive is small i.e. a mobile screen, the interactive is designed to behave differently.

 To embed a responsive graphic, you need to use pym.js on the site you're embedding on.
 This is quite simple to do if you can add scripts to your page.
 This website is refered to as the parent.
 The page you're embedding from is called the child.